syauqijan/Maze-Solver/README.md

 1. Clone this repository
 2. Build the executable by following the above instructions.
 3. Open the `./bin/Debug/TESTING.exe` file.
-4. Select your maze file `maze.txt`
+4. Select your maze file `sampel-1.txt`
 5. Select either `DFS` or `BFS` for your maze algorithm
 6. Click on `Visualize` to display the maze.
 7. Click on `Search` to display the solution.